d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/company-code-dac/README.md

 # Create <i>Employees</i> View

 In this exercise we will create a **Data Access Control** and apply it on the data models.
 >**Data Access Control**: Using a Data Access Control in SAP Data Warehouse Cloud, you can control and restrict users' data access on specific part of the data model.
 The Data Access Control acts like a **Lock**, which describes which column will be checked / filtered (e.g. Company Code) during query runtime.
-This lock can now attached on the your appropriate models and will trigger each time a validation.
+Once defined, this lock can be attached on your appropriate models and will trigger each time a validation.
 Users is able to see only those data for which he has been granted, e.g. User ABC is granted with authorization for Company Code 9004.